haskell-nix/hnix/README.md

 Haskell parser, evaluator and type checker for the Nix language.

 ## Prerequisites

-Nix is installed and in your `$PATH`.
-This is so that `nix-store` can be used for interacting with store paths, until `hnix-store` is ready.
+Until `hnix-store` is ready, `nix-store` is still used for interacting with store paths, so HNix still requires Nix to be installed and available through `$PATH`.

 ## Getting Started